ezraroi/Human-AI-Collab/output/theorists.md

 ## [THEORIST] Christopher Bollas
 Domain: Psychoanalytic, Temporal: Static

-Provides the theoretical origin for the concept: Destiny Drive: The innate urge to articulate one’s unique idiom (True Self) through the active selection and use of objects.
+Provides the theoretical origin for the concept: Destiny Drive: The innate urge to articulate one’s unique idiom (**as an expression of the True Self**) through the active selection and use of objects.
 Personal Effects: The material evidence of this articulation within the system (e.g., the "43 notebooks").
 Christopher Bollas (born 1943) is a prominent American-born British psychoanalyst, writer, and cultural critic, known as a leading figure in contemporary psychoanalytic theory.
 He is particularly known for his innovative theoretical concepts that give language to subtle, non-verbal aspects of human experience and the unconscious mind.
 Key Contributions